0xMurage/sqlQueryuilder/Readme.md

   `DB_PASSWORD`=your database password
 # **Usages**

-Every query starts with
+The library utilizes nesting of functions.
+Thus, there is no need for instantiating the Builder class.
+Start each query using:-

     Builder::table( "provide the table name here")

 Every query returns a json encoded response in format

-    { "error": boolean,
+    { "status": "either error or success",
-    "response : "the response from the server"
+      "response : "the response from the server", "code":"response code"
     }

-If the response at error is true, the response message  includes the error message.
-Whereas, if the response is false, the message in the response depends on the query executed e.g in a successful select query; if there is data, an array of records is returned such that:
+The code depends on the query being executed but on successful query, a code of 200 is returned.
+Whwere data is being fetched from the database, an array of records is returned in the response body e.g. **:**

-    {"error":false;
+    {"status":success;
     "response":
-        {"id":5,"colum1":"valueX"},
-        {"id":6,"colum1":"valueK"},
+       [
+        {"id":5, "colum1":"valueX"},
+        {"id":6, "colum1":"valueK"}
+        ],
+     "code":200
+    }

+All queries that normally do not fetch any value from the database on successful execution will return

+    {"status":success;
+    "response": "success",
+     "code":200
     }

 To perform a basic select from table test